UNIVERSE-HPC/course-material/high_performance_computing/parallel_computers/02_connecting.md

 ## Case study of a real machine

-To help you understand the general concepts we have introduced, we’ll now look at a specific supercomputer.
-I’m going to use the UK National Supercomputer, ARCHER2, as a concrete example.
-As well as being a machine I’m very familiar with, it has a relatively straightforward construction and is therefore a good illustration of supercomputer hardware in general.
+To reinforce the concepts we have introduced in this course, we’ll now look at a specific supercomputer, the UK National Supercomputer, ARCHER2, as a concrete example.
+This machine has a relatively straightforward construction and is therefore a good illustration of supercomputer hardware in general.

 ### General